 - Actual car expenses.
 Track all of your driving expenses yourself.
 Actual car expenses are difficult to track, so seek professional tax help.
 With this method, you can deduct a percentage of your actual costs for gas, repairs, vehicle depreciation, insurance, and other vehicle-related costs.
 This number is based on the percentage of time you use the vehicle for driving.
 Keep in mind that you will need to have receipts to support these expenses.

 The following graphic covers the various tax deductions that you can take.

 You will file Schedule C to report your profit to the IRS.
-On either form, you record all your income and tax deductions.
+On this form, you record all your income and tax deductions.
 You pay taxes on your net income, which is your total income minus any business tax deductions.

 You’ll find your income information on the Uber or Lyft driver dashboard.
-You may also receive two tax forms, Form 1099-K and Form 1099-MISC.
+You may also receive two tax forms, Form 1099-K and Form 1099-NEC.
 The dashboard and forms will record your income and some of the tax deductions you qualify for.

 Click on the sample 1099-K and 1099-NEC below for full images:

 Including tax deductions on your Schedule C

 Your tax deductions related to vehicle expenses will go on Line 9, Car and Truck expenses.
 You’ll find this section under Part II of IRS Form Schedule C. For those who use standard mileage, this will include the standard mileage rate and tolls and parking.
 For those who use actual expenses, include all vehicle-related expenses here.

 The rest of your tax deductions will go on Line 27a, Other expenses.
 You’ll also find this section under Part II.
 You’ll list out these expenses on Part V, Other expenses (Line 48).
 This can include Uber and Lyft fees and commissions, Lyft’s Express Drive Rental fees, snacks for passengers, the portion of your phone bill that you use for your job, etc.